nilseling/MultiplexedImageAnalysis2023/README.md

 We saw that the previous way of segmenting nucleii did not result in great segmentation efficiency.
 In the next session, we will use Ilastik pixel classification together with watershed-based segmentation to segment whole cells.

+### Train an Ilastik pixel-classifier

 1. Open Ilastik and create a new Pixel classification project
+2. Under `Input Data` select the previously generated HDF5 file
+3. Under `Feature Selection` select all features
+4. Under `Training` generate three classes: `nucleus`, `cytoplasm`, `background`
+5. Under `Raw Input` you can change the channel that is being displayed
+6. Label pixels as nuclear, cytoplasmic and background
+7. Under `Export Settings` select `Convert to Data Type` --> `integer 16-bit` and press `Renormalize`.
+Select `Format` --> `tiff`
+8. Under `Batch Processing` click on `Select Raw Data Files...` and select the HDF5 file
+9. Press `Process all files`

+### Segment the pixel probabilities using CellProfiler

+1. Open `CellProfiler`
+2. Click on `File > Import > Pipeline from File...` and select the `segment_ilastik.cppipe` file.
+3. Follow the instructions in the pipeline file

 ## Interactive image analysis with QuPATH